 Before deciding to rush out there and learn a martial art in San Diego, there are several things that you should decide first.
 Martial arts are great to learn, no matter which style you decide on.
 A martial art can teach you self-discipline, self-defense, and several other traits that will help you no matter where you decide to go in life.

 All over the world, there are several martial arts schools and dojo’s that emphasize self-defense a lot more than others.
 Schools that focus on kata, forms, or light sparring are less than likely to teach you what you need to protect yourself on the street.
 You’ll want a style that trains hard and doesn’t let up if you are looking for street self-defense.

 Even though martial arts can improve your fitness level, it isn’t the goal behind a lot of the martial arts styles.
 Several styles, such as Tae Bo, are based purely on martial arts and doesn’t include a lot of physical fitness training.
 You should be looking into something other than martial arts if you are looking for fitness as your primary goal.

 This will vary among the many different martial arts styles.
 Most martial arts styles are slow in theory, teaching you kata, movements, and forms.

 Competition based martial arts are all about winning trophies and showing the world your style of martial arts.
-The competition that you have chosen will greatly impact your style of martial arts.
-You’ll need to decide if you will be showcasing or fighting display kata, light or heavy contact, or focusing on grappling or striking.
+The competition that you have chosen will significantly impact your style of martial arts.
+You’ll need to decide if you will be showcasing or fighting display kata, light or heavy contact, or focus on grappling or striking.

 If you do your homework on some of the styles that are offered in your area, you’ll find one that best fits your reasons to study.
 Martial arts can change your outlook on life – all you have to do it devote yourself to learning all you can about the philosophy of your martial art.